 Balay ni Tan Juan

-- It was a house of a revolutionary leader (Gen. Juan Araneta) who fought against the Spaniards.
+• It was the house of a revolutionary leader (Gen. Juan Araneta) who fought against the Spaniards.

 Gen. Juan Araneta played a pivotal role in the historic Negros Revolution of 1898.
 Celebrated in Negros Occidental today as Cinco de Noviembre, the intrepid revolt led to the surrender of the Spanish Governor in the province.

-A sugar baron by trade, Juan Araneta traveled to Europe to buy farm equipment that he intended to use in his sugar plantation.
+Juan Araneta, a sugar baron by trade, traveled to Europe to buy farm equipment that he intended to use in his sugar plantation.
 The equipment, shipped in crates, roused the suspicion of Spanish authorities and convinced them that he was stocking up on arms.
-On the fateful day of November 5, 1898, Gen. Araneta, together with his cousin-in-law Gen. Aniceto Lacson, led thousands of farm workers from Bago to Bacolod carrying makeshift cannons and rifles to intimidate the Spanish army.
+On the fateful day of November 5, 1898, Gen. Araneta and his cousin-in-law Gen. Aniceto Lacson led thousands of farm workers from Bago to Bacolod carrying makeshift cannons and rifles to intimidate the Spanish army.
 Believing that they were outnumbered and outgunned, the Spaniards eventually surrendered.

 “It was then that they discovered he had only three rifles and a pistol,” says Clem del Castillo, grandson of Gen. Araneta.
-“Of course, everybody had a bolo and a machete…but that’s it.
-He bluffed the Spaniards, thinking they could not really fight the revolutionaries.”
+“Everybody had a bolo and a machete…but that’s it.
+He bluffed the Spaniards, thinking they could not fight the revolutionaries.”

 Gen. Araneta later served as the Secretary of War of the short-lived Cantonal Republic of Negros.
 In 1906, eight years after the Negros Revolution, he assumed ownership of the Poblacion (town center) mansion given to him by his aunt, Natividad Sitchon Palacios.
 It is said that he accepted the generous gift wholeheartedly as he preferred the convenience of living in the Poblacion rather than on his farm.